ktmaxs/Iota/README.md

 **COLOR DETECTOR**

+All necessary files are in the Color Detector folder

 IMPORTANT: Use Python 3.7 and pip3

 Use the link below to set up venv and cv2  (Step 1 is not necessary)